 The Devil Next Door by Tim Curran

 This is a wholly disturbing post-apocalyptic tale that deals with cannibalism, murder, rape—all more bluntly and perhaps even more nihilistically than The Road.
 While the novel does boast some interesting character development, it’s entrenched in some seriously screwed up set pieces.
-This whole book is just dripping with blood and semen.
-Maybe not as much as the next flick on this list, though.
+This whole book is just dripping with blood and seed.
+Maybe not as much as the next installment on this list, though.

 Zombie Bukkake by Joe Knetter

 Okay, don’t look at me like that, but this is kind of a surprisingly sweet story.
-A man’s porn addiction is driving him apart from his family, but he learns that his wife and daughter are more important than blowing his load on a stranger’s face when zombies rise up to attack the graveyard set of a porno.
-As the undead start spreading throughout town, he races his naked ass home to save his family.
+A man’s addiction to adult films is driving him apart from his family, but he learns that his wife and daughter are more important than blowing his load on a stranger’s face when zombies rise up to attack the graveyard set of an adult film.
+As the undead start spreading throughout town, he races his naked butt home to save his family.

 Urban Gothic by Brian Keene